zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 high-value patient needs and medical necessities!
 Van Salmon should be medicine with fermented cow urine or crushed halil, which is appropriate.
 After grasping that, he wears coarse clothes; receives coarse food; lives in coarse dwellings;
-uses coarse patients’ necessities and medical necessities.
+uses coarse patients' necessities and medical necessities.
 The homeowners knew him this way: "This Shaman is a person with little desire, a contented person, a lonely person, a person who is away from the masses, a person whose vitality has been activated, and a talker.
-"They used more and more invitations with clothes, food, shelter, patients’ necessities, and medical necessities."
+"They used more and more invitations with clothes, food, shelter, patients' necessities, and medical necessities."
 He said: "The three current states have faithful men who produce a lot of merit: the current state of faith has faithful men.
 The current state that produces a lot of merit and donation has a believing man who produces a lot of merit, and the current state of a person worthy of support has a believing man who produces a lot of merit.
 You are the believer, and the charity exists (discovered), and I am the receiver.
-If I don’t accept it, then you will become outsiders of merit.
+If I don't accept it, then you will become outsiders of merit.
 This is not necessary for me, but just for pity.
 You, I accept.
 After clinging to that, he accepts many clothes, many foods, many residences, and many patients' necessities and medical necessities.
 The frown of anyone who frowns like this;